tsunami416604/azure-docs.hu-hu/articles/aks/virtual-nodes-cli.md

 [...]
 ```

-Zárjuk be a terminál-munkamenetet a test `exit`Pod-be a használatával.
+A `exit` értékkel zárjuk be a terminál-munkamenetet a test Pod-ba.
 Ha a munkamenet véget ér, a rendszer törli a pod-t.

 ## <a name="remove-virtual-nodes"></a>Virtuális csomópontok eltávolítása